Ric Dalby: Reception

 Jim Schembri of The Age said that the serial's male characters often behave in an "honourable manner".
 He said that Ric acted with "nobility" when he told Matilda they did not have to rush into sex.
 Schembri opined that any other male would have said this after sex and "given her a fake mobile number".
 While Greg Hassal from The Sydney Morning Herald said the episode was "well written and performed" and said the plot was a "perennial issue" for the serial to portray.
 They added with storylines such as those gave an indication to why Home and Away gained viewers.

 Analysing Ric's jealous trait, Roz Laws from the Sunday Mercury said "it's all of five minutes before his jealousy gets the better of him, yet again" upon arriving in Perth to reunite with Matilda.
 She also said that Home and Away fans should just tune in to see Ric's "toned torso" and said it was a "bad move" to take on one of Johnny's gang members in a fight.
 Ric's appearance was popular with entertainment website Digital Spy in their gay feature.
 They branded him "fit Ric" and said that Ric "goes a bit Fight Club" during his bare knuckle fight storyline.
 TV Week ran a poll asking viewers who their favourite Home and Away couple was.
-Ric and Matilda only received eight percent of the vote, placing them in joint third place along with Tony Holden (Jon Sivewright) and Rachel Armstrong.
+Ric and Matilda received eight percent of the vote, placing them in joint third place along with Tony Holden (Jon Sivewright) and Rachel Armstrong.